 For treatment, Beaumont - Farmington Hills uses an Elektra Synergy Accelerator, a multi-functional linear accelerator with intensity modulated radiation therapy (IMRT) and image guided radiation therapy (IGRT).
 Linear accelerators use high energy beams to penetrate deeper areas such as lung and bone.
 Electron beams may also be used to treat skin cancer and other superficial cancers.

-Progressive and Targeted Treatment Options at the Cancer Center Beaumont Hospital - Farmington Hills
+Progressive and Targeted Treatment Options at the Beaumont Cancer & Breast Care Center - Farmington Hills

 Don't want a mastectomy?
 Then this may be your answer.
 The multi-lumen balloon brachytherapy catheter is a device used by surgeons and radiation oncologists to treat the site of a lumpectomy and conserve the healthy breast.